|« PreviousNext »|

 Next, you need to prepare your device for import.

 Optionally encrypt your data.
 For added security, we strongly recommend that you encrypt your data.
-AWS does not decrypt your data before importing to Amazon EBS or Amazon Glacier.
+If your device requires a PIN code for access, you must provide the PIN code to enable AWS to access the device.
 The entire device image is imported.
+AWS does not decrypt your device.

 Copy your data to the device.
 Do not ship the only copy of your data.
 AWS will erase your device, even if we cannot perform an import.